 , more commonly known as ether, is a common solvent which has found use as a recreational drug

 due to its dissociative and euphoric effects, quick onset of effects and its short-lived nature.
 It can be psychologically addictive.
+Aside from its volatility and flammable nature, diethyl ether can cause nausea, toxicity to the organs, and death, which is why contemporary anasthetics are used instead of ether.

 [top]Introduction to Diethyl ether